- Microsoft Excel users use arrow keys to navigate their spreadsheets.

 To fix that, try opening Excel in Safe Mode, which launches the application without superfluous add-ins.
 You can do that by entering ‘excel /safe’ in Run and clicking OK.

 If that fixes the issue, then an add-in is probably the culprit.
-In which case, you’ll need to disable the add-in by clicking File > Options > Add-ins in Excel.
+In this case, you’ll need to disable the add-in by clicking File > Options > Add-ins in Excel.

 Then select Excel Add-ins on the Manage drop-down menu, and click the Go button.
 Thereafter, you can uncheck the checkboxes for Excel add-ins to selectively disable them.